A new determinant for the $Q$-enumeration of alternating sign matrices: Introduction

-where $q$ is a sixth root of unity.
-This fact was first conjectured for $k=2,4$ in \cite{Fischer18}.
-This is remarkable because of two reasons.
-Firstly in the above cases the evaluation of the determinants have a closed product formula.
+where $q$ is a primitive sixth root of unity.
+This fact was first conjectured for $k=2,4$ in \cite{Fischer18} and is remarkable because of two reasons.
+Firstly, for $q$ being a primitive sixth root of unity and $k$ an integer the evaluations of the determinants have a closed product formula.
 This fact is very easy to prove for the left hand side of \eqref{eq: det verbindung} by using the Desnanot-Jacobi identity which is also known as the \emph{Condensation method}.
 For the right hand side this method is however not applicable and the proof relies on the \emph{method of identification of factors}.
-Secondly the determinant by Ciucu et al. is a weighted enumeration of cyclically symmetric lozenge tilings of hexagons with a triangular hole, these are a ``one parameter generalisations'' of DPPs, where $q$ corresponds to the weight and $x$ is the side length of the hole.
-Very recently Fischer proved in \cite{Fischer1804.08681} that this determinant also enumerates alternating sign trapezoids, which are one parameter generalisations of ASTs.
+Secondly, the determinant by Ciucu et al. is a weighted enumeration of cyclically symmetric lozenge tilings of hexagons with a triangular hole, where $q$ corresponds to the weight and $x$ is the side length of the hole.
+In \cite{Krattenthaler06} a bijection between these tilings and $d$-DPPs, ``one parameter generalisations'' of DPPs introduced by Andrews \cite{Andrews79, Andrews80}, was established.
+We prove \eqref{eq: det verbindung} by connecting $d_{n,k}(x,q)$ to a determinantal formula for the enumeration of column strict shifted plane partitions (CSSPPs), which are in bijection with $d$-DPPs and using the determinantal formula $\det(M_{\textnormal{ASM}})$ for the weighted enumeration of ASMs by Behrend, Di Francesco and Zinn-Justin \cite[Proposition 1]{BehrendDiFrancescoZinnJustin12}.
+As a consequence we obtain an alternative proof of Theorem \ref{thm: main thm} which is based on the six-vertex model approach as well as an alternative proof for the factorisation of the right hand side of \eqref{eq: det verbindung} by the Desnanot-Jacobi identity.

+Very recently Fischer proved in \cite{Fischer19b} that this determinant also enumerates alternating sign trapezoids, which are one parameter generalisations of ASTs.
 Hence the determinant $d_{n,k}(x,q)$ suggests a one parameter refinement for ASMs and might be of help in finding one. \\